 Amongst Amit’s success are the Anthony Lindsay Piano Prize, the Special Jury Prize at the Northwood-Ruislip Concerto Competition, the György Solti Award for Professional Development, and the Brooks-van der Pump Pianist Prize at the Royal College of Music.
 Amit also won the 1st International Israeli Music Competition in London and consequently performed Zvi Avni’s On the Verge of Time in London’s Southbank Centre in the presence of the composer.

-In 2014, Amit released his newest CD “Amit Yahav Plays Chopin“, containing the four Ballades alongside the 2 Polonaises op.26 and the C# Minor Scherzo op.39 attracted much positive attention upon release.
+Amit’s debut CD “Amit Yahav Plays Chopin“, containing the four Ballades alongside the 2 Polonaises op.26 and the C# Minor Scherzo op.39 attracted much positive attention upon release.
 This followed Amit’s tour showcasing the four Ballades in an explained recital, which was selected by the Royal College of Music as part of their Insight Series of soirees offered to their donors.
 In 2018, he earned a Doctor of Music degree for his thesis investigating interpretation in the music of Chopin.
 Most recently, his latest CD “Fantasies” showcasing works by Chopin, Mendelssohn and Schumann appeared on the GENUIN label.